YemelianovaAlina/vite-react/README.md

 ## Using TypeScript with CSS Modules

-With a few minor changes, `add-banner.ts` works as expected.
+With a few minor changes, `add-banner.js` works as expected.
 But, TypeScript is annoyed by the CSS module and the fact that it doesn't know it's type.

 We're going to solve for this by using a little library called `typed-css-modules`.